neoforged/.github/primers/26.1/index.md

         - `setTimeFromServer` no longer takes in the `long` day time nor the `boolean` of whether to tick the day time
         - `$ClientLevelData#setDayTime` is removed
     - `ClientPacketListener#clockManager` - Gets the client clock manager.
+- `net.minecraft.client.renderer.EndFlashState#tick` now takes in the end clock time instead of the game time
 - `net.minecraft.commands.arguments.ResourceArgument`
     - `getClock` - Gets a reference to the world clock given the string resource identifier.
     - `getTimeline` - Gets a reference to the timeline given the string resource identifier.